joeavanzato/LogBoost/README.md

 ```

 ### Threat Intelligence Notes
-log2geo is capable of downloading and normalizing configurable text-based threat intelligence feeds to a single SQLite DB and using this DB to enrich records during processing based on the 'type' of intelligence it was ingested as.
+log2geo is capable of downloading and normalizing configurable text-based threat indicator feeds to a single SQLite DB and using this DB to enrich records during processing based on the 'type' of intelligence it was ingested as.

-Over 40 opensource feeds are included by default - when the 'buildti' flag is used, the database is initialized for the first time - this is only required once.
+Over 90 opensource feeds are included by default - when the 'buildti' flag is used, the database is initialized for the first time - this is only required once.
 Subsequently, the 'updateti' flag can be used to download fresh copies of intelligence and ingest it into the existing databnase - old data is **not** deleted and IPs are treated as a unique column.
 Therefore, an IP will only exist based on the first type/url that it is ingested as.
 This is not designed to be a TIP but rather a quick reference for hunting suspicious activity in logs.

-Include the 'useti' flag to actually use the database during enrichment processes - there is a minor efficiency hit but it is typically negligble.
+Include the 'useti' flag to actually use the database during enrichment processes - there is a minor efficiency hit but it is typically negligble - if only geolocation is required, then there is no need to use this feature.

-Adding custom files to the underlying database can be achieved using the -intelfile and -inteltype flags together.
+Adding custom text-based files to the underlying database can be achieved using the -intelfile and -inteltype flags together.

 ### TODOs
 * Add capability to 'flatten' JSON columns embedded within a CSV